MoserMichael/dockerdashphp/notes/notes-talk.md

 > docker ps

-CONTAINER ID   IMAGE                                      COMMAND                  CREATED             STATUS             PORTS                  NAMES ba2d516a0dbc   fedora:latest                              "bash"                   About an hour ago   Up About an hour                          elegant_faraday
+CONTAINER ID   IMAGE                                      COMMAND                  CREATED             STATUS             PORTS                  NAMES ba2d516a0dbc   ubuntu:latest                              "bash"                   About an hour ago   Up About an hour                          elegant_faraday
 ```

 Each container has a STATUS - this one is Up, that mans it is running right now.